What are Trigunas?

 – Tamas

-In Ayurveda, relative dominance of the three gunas in people influences their Manasa (psychological) Prakriti (constitution).
-In yogic philosophy, there is an understanding that the whole universe and everything in it, is made of Purusha (consciousness; Trigunas) and Prakriti (nature;Tridoshas).
-Trigunas means ‘three’ + ‘qualities’.
-Everything in the world has those three qualities.
+In Ayurveda, relative dominance of the Trigunas in people influences their Manasa (psychological) Prakriti (constitution), and also in yogic philosophy, there is an understanding that the whole universe and everything that exists is made of Purusha (consciousness; Trigunas) and Prakriti (nature;Tridoshas).
+Trigunas means ‘three’ + ‘qualities’, therefore everything in the world has those three qualities.

-Every human being has all of these gunas, just in different proportions and the dominant guna determines an individual’s manasa prakriti.
-As long as the three gunas are balanced, the mind(and indirectly the body) stays in a healthy state.
-Any disturbance in the equilibrium results in
+Every human being has all of these gunas, but we have them in different proportions, and the dominant guna determines an individual’s manasa prakriti.
+As long as the Trigunas are balanced, the mind(and indirectly the body) stays in a healthy state.
+That is to say, disturbance in the equilibrium results in

 various types of mental disorders.